Is Consecrated Life A Higher Calling than Marriage?

 Saint Faustina: Jesus told me; "In convents too, there are souls that fill My Heart with joy.
 They bear My features; therefore the Heavenly Father looks upon them with special pleasure.
 They will be a marvel to Angels and men.
 Their number is very small.
 They are a defense for the world before the justice of the Heavenly Father and a means of obtaining mercy for the world.
 The love and sacrifice of these souls sustain the world in existence.
 The infidelity of a soul specially chosen by Me wounds My Heart most painfully.
 Such infidelities are swords which pierce My Heart."

-Does This Mean That Marriage Is Inferior?
+Does This Mean Marriage Is Inferior?

 Catechism of the Catholic Church, p.1620: "Whoever denigrates marriage also diminishes the glory of virginity.
 Whoever praises it [marriage] makes virginity more admirable and resplendent.
 What appears good only in comparison with evil would not be truly good.
 The most excellent good is something even better than what is admitted to be good."